 Solitary Bee Pests and Diseases

 Like any other animal, hole-nesting bees are susceptible to a number of pests, diseases, and predators.
-The three greatest threats that the bees face are pollen mites (they eat the bee larva’s food supply before the bee can), chalkbrood (a fungal infection that converts a larva into a mass of fungal spores), and parasitic wasps (gnat-sized wasps that lay eggs inside of healthy larvae).
+The three greatest threats that the bees face are pollen mites (they eat the bee larvae’s food supply before the bee can), chalkbrood (a fungal infection that converts a larva into a mass of fungal spores), and parasitic wasps (gnat-sized wasps that lay eggs inside of healthy larvae).

 To reduce the spread of pests and diseases in bee houses, simply harvest cocoons and separate healthy ones from infected nesting chambers.
 As you harvest cocoons, you’ll learn how to identify infected chambers and keep healthy cocoons safe.